CodyDeLaTorre/reading-notes/201/class2.md

 ## JS Bsics

-1. A string is a datatype that is text surrounded in quotation marks
+1. A string is a datatype that is text surrounded by quotation marks

 2. 4 JS Operators: + addition , - subtraction , / division , * multiplication